Ananym/proxchat-tk/webrtc_audio_debug_summary.md

 ## Things to Look Out For / Potential Issues

 - **SSRC Association Failure:**
-  - Logs: `[WARNING] Could not get remote audio SSRC...` (during offer/answer).
+  - Logs: `[ERROR] Failed to parse SSRC from ...
+SDP...` (during offer/answer).
   - Logs: `[WARNING] Received audio RTP packet with SSRC {ssrc} but no associated peer found.` (in `OnRtpPacketReceived`).
-  - **If this occurs:** The `AudioRemoteTrack.Ssrc` method isn't reliable enough.
-We may need a fallback to dynamically associate an unknown SSRC from the _first_ RTP packet received from a given remote RTP endpoint, perhaps correlating with a peer connection that just completed ICE and is in `connected` state but doesn't yet have an SSRC.
+This would indicate both SDP parsing and dynamic association failed.
+  - **If this occurs:**
+    - Verify the SDP content in the logs to ensure `a=ssrc:` lines are present for audio.
+    - Re-examine the `ParseSsrcFromSdp` regex or logic.
+    - The dynamic SSRC association might still need refinement if multiple peers connect very rapidly and SDP parsing fails for all of them.
-- **No Audio Heard Despite Logs:**
+- **Audio Playback Issues Despite Peer Found:**
-  - If `AudioService.PlayAudio` logs appear but no audio is heard: Check system volume, output device selection in Windows, and potential issues within NAudio's `WaveOutEvent` or `BufferedWaveProvider` (e.g., buffer underruns, incorrect device).
+  - `AudioService` logs show `Played ... bytes...` for the correct peer, but no audio is heard: Check system volume, output device selection in Windows, potential NAudio issues.
-  - UI "audio playing" indicator not working: Check data binding or event handling in the UI related to this.
+  - `AudioService` logs `[ERROR] PlayAudio: Failed to create PeerPlayback for {peerId}...` or `[WARNING] PlayAudio: Peer {peerId} has null playback components (WaveOut or Buffer is null even after potential creation)...`.
+This indicates an issue in `CreatePeerPlayback`.
-- **Silent Packets:** If `hasAudio` is consistently false in logs, but audio _should_ be sent (e.g., microphone is active), review the silence detection logic in `AudioService` and `WebRtcService` or the audio capture itself.
+- **Silent Packets:** If `hasAudio` is consistently false in logs, but audio _should_ be sent, review silence detection or capture.
-- **File Path for `test.wav`:** If `AudioFilePlaybackCallback` logs errors like "file not found" or if it falls into the "PCM/Other file format to PCMU conversion not fully implemented" path, the file path needs to be corrected or the file needs to be accessible.
-The `AUDIO_FILE_PATH` is currently `"test.wav"`.
-If running from `proxchat-client/bin/...`, this needs to be `../../test.wav` or an absolute path.
-- **Decoding Errors:** `Error decoding/playing audio for peer...` in `AudioService.PlayAudio`.
-- **Application Cleanup Errors:** Errors on closing the application (known, lower priority).

-## Lower Priority Next Steps (After Core Audio Flow Works)

-- **Address TODO for PCM Audio File Input:** Implement full resampling/encoding for generic PCM WAV files in `AudioService.AudioFilePlaybackCallback`.
-- **General Audio Quality:** Test for delays, jitter, dropouts.
-- **Robustness:** Test with network variations (if possible), multiple peers.
-- **UI/UX Refinements:** Ensure all indicators and controls are intuitive.
+- **File Path for `test.wav`:** If `